DBCLS

 NANDO

-Japanese intractable (rare) diseases ontology with 2,777 disease classes, multilingual labels, and cross-references to international disease ontologies and medical documentation.
+Japanese intractable (rare) disease ontology with 2,777 disease classes, multilingual labels, and cross-references to international disease ontologies.

 DDBJ

-DNA Data Bank of Japan providing nucleotide sequence data with genomic annotations, organism metadata, taxonomic classification, and functional annotations.
+DNA Data Bank of Japan: nucleotide sequences with genomic annotations, organism metadata, taxonomic classification, and functional annotations.

 GlyCosmos